-For landscaping, disturbed areas will be replanted with a native grass mix including pollinator-friendly wildflowers to help keep weeds at bay and minimize erosion for the life of the Project, as depicted in Photo 3.
-Farm soil will be kept intact beneath the PV panels, and a grazing consultant could provide guidance following the initial system design to ensure a grazing friendly project.
-Sheep-friendly, pollinator supportive habitat and infrastructure that promotes sheep grazing as a vegetation management option will be practicable within the fenced array.
-Throughout the operations term of the system, Pivot will be conducting maintenance visits to the Site, approximately 2-4 times per year.
+To achieve a synergy between renewable energy and agriculture, and to assure vegetation management, disturbed areas will be replanted with a native grass mix including pollinator-friendly wildflowers; helping to keep weeds at bay and minimize erosion for the life of the Project, as depicted in Figure 2.

+Pivot Energy is committed to the use of agrivoltaics - the use of design techniques to maintain a site's viability for agricultural uses while co-existing as a renewable energy resource.
+Farm soil will be kept intact beneath the solar panels, and a grazing consultant could review the initial system design to ensure a grazing-friendly project.
+Sheep-friendly, pollinator-supportive habitat and infrastructure that promotes grazing as a vegetation management option will be placed within the fenced portion of the site.
+Throughout the operations term of the system, Pivot will be conducting maintenance visits to the site, approximately 2-4 times per year.
 As part of those visits, mowing will take place throughout the solar array rows, to ensure the height and placement of approved seed mix is maintained.
 See Exhibit H for a detailed Landscaping Plan.